flapjack/flapjack.io/Future-Data-Structures.md

 TODO: notification rule media/blackhole should be moved to 3 child objects, based on state

-TODO: Notification/Message should be persisted to Redis, the ID posted to the queue and deleted on pickup by the gateway.
-We may preserve the original JSON data format as a parallel means of passing data to the notifier/gateways.
+TODO: Notification/Message should be persisted to Redis, the ID posted to the queue and deleted on pickup by the notifier/gateway.
+We may preserve the original JSON data format as a parallel means of passing messages to the gateways by external processes ("to notifier" is more of an internal concern).

 ### Data type definitions